cloudmesh-community/book/chapters/container/docker-fs.md

 FutureSystems project, and had submitted an ssh public key via the FutureSystems portal.

-For Fall 2018 you need to be in the following project:
+For Fall 2018 classes at IU you need to be in the following project:

 <https://portal.futuresystems.org/project/553>